KseniyaZam/KseniyaZam/README.md

  - Sechenovo University (medical): 27/07/19
   - Vishnevsky Institute of Surgery (residency): 08/21 - Radiology.
   - Skillfactory: Course "Professional Data Scientist" - 2023
-* Working as a radiologist
+* :hospital: working as a radiologist
 *  writing my thesis on the application of deep machine learning in medical image segmentation (CT, MRI)
 * looking for help from more experienced specialists in ML
 * ready to be part of such a project